 The original Adopt-a-Highway program began right here in Texas in 1985.
 Since then, it’s grown into a nationally and internationally recognized litter-prevention effort, saving taxpayers’ dollars and keeping our rights of way clean.

-Adopt-a-Highway currently has more than 4,000 participating groups across the state, and we salute those thousands of individuals who dedicate their time to actively make a difference and keep Texas beautiful.
+Adopt-a-Highway currently has approximately 3,400 participating groups across the state, and we salute those thousands of individuals who dedicate their time to actively make a difference and keep Texas beautiful.

 Check out the Adopt-a-Highway radio spot and be inspired to go the extra two miles for Texas.

 Adopt-a-Highway is a Texas-born program that allows volunteers to adopt stretches of state-maintained roadway to conduct litter pickups.

 Interstate and high traffic highways are not eligible for the Adopt-a-Highway program.

 Businesses interested in interstate highway pickups with the Sponsor-a-Highway program can visit www.texassponsorahighway.com or call (800) 200-0003.

 It’s our volunteers who keep this Texas-born program going strong, and your help is needed now more than ever.
 Participation is simple:

 - You adopt a two-mile stretch of highway for a minimum of two years.
 Note: Interstate highways are not eligible for adoption.